For researchers, writers, and builders working with complex documents

 Leave with a map.

 Blue Whale Memory turns complex research material into structured, retrievable, synthesis-ready memory.
-The free version lets you experience the arena in your browser — no account, no database, up to 30 documents.
-The full Trifecta will let you keep the memory.
+The free version works now in your browser โ€” no account required.
+The full Trifecta keeps the memory.